dougblack/dougblack.io/markdown/a-restful-micro-framework-in-go.md

 Let's do it.

-Oh, and I've already thought of a name: `sleepy`.
-Clever, I know.
+Oh, and I've already thought of a super clever name: `sleepy`.

 ## Meet `net/http`